 We were told that when a child joins a new family, it takes about one month of adjustment for every year of the child’s life.
 Mara was about three when she came to us.
 Sure enough, almost three months from the day of her arrival, I saw no reason to continue with the journal and I wrote in it that evening, “I’m going to close this journal with tonight’s entry.”
 Here’s how that entry ends:

 “I had the strangest feeling as I sat in the park with three other mothers.
 We were watching our children play and chatting about them, and I was musing to myself how interesting it was that my relationship with Mara was already as profound as theirs with their children, when I suddenly realized that although I had been with her only three months as compared to the other mothers’ three years, I knew Mara as well as they knew their children.
 I still don’t understand how that’s possible, but it’s a mystery I have no need to solve.”

-See Part III: My Daughter in Her Own Words.
+See Adoption Diary Part 3: My Daughter in Her Own Words.
 In this final installment, my daughter tells her story.
 She writes about what it’s like to belong to a family of a different race and about how, after giving birth to her daughter, she struggled to come to terms with her own birth-background.

-Image credits: Either Toni Bernhard or by permission of my husband, Tony Bernhard
+Image credits: Either Toni Bernhard or by permission of her husband, Tony Bernhard